Makchang

 They are often served with a light doenjang sauce and chopped scallions.
 High calcium content and high catabolism for alcohol makes it a favorite anju (side dish for drinking).

-Makchang gui is said to have originated in Daegu and the surrounding Gyeongsang region.
-King Seonjo of Joseon is said to have enjoyed the dish at his inauguration.
+Makchang gui is said to have originated in Daegu and the surrounding Gyeongsang Province region.
+King Seonjo of Joseon is said to have enjoyed the dish at his coronation.

 Preparation and serving

 Makchang is usually grilled over a barbecue, but preparation has to be done beforehand to rid the meat of odd odors and excessive fat.
 The meat may either be pre-boiled in water seasoned with doenjang, onions, medicinal herbs and such, or pre-marinated in a sauce made of various fruit (apple, Korean pear, pineapple, kiwi, etc.) before grilling.

 The dipping sauce is made from a mixture of doenjang, ground beans, ground red pepper, and chopped scallions.
 Fresh green and red peppers, cucumbers, minari and garlic are sometimes added according to personal taste.